Why visiting the project site before submitting your construction Price (estimate/tender) is important

-Some contractors price projects, yet they’ve never seen the project site before submitting their proposal.
-This can be dangerous unless the RFP (Request for Proposal) document is very clear as to the specific site conditions, including the neighboring properties.
+Some contractors price construction projects, yet they’ve never seen the project site before submitting their proposal.
+This can be dangerous unless the RFP (Request for Proposal) document is very clear as to the specific site conditions, including the neighbouring properties.
 I know it’s possible to view much data on the internet, including aerial views and even the underlying geology.
-However, to really get the full appreciation of potential problems nothing beats actually visiting and walking the project site before pricing the project – kicking the dirt and literally feeling the project conditions.
+However, to really get the full appreciation of potential problems nothing beats actually visiting and walking the project site before pricing the construction project – kicking the dirt and literally feeling the project conditions.

 You don’t want to be awarded a project and the first day you arrive to find there’s a low level suspended power cable across the entrance road, or that the local authorities are digging up the road and access to the property is blocked, or the project site is steeply sloping, jammed in between neighbouring high-rise buildings and the site was an old landfill.
+Damaging existing services

 The project site conditions often dictate the construction methods and the types of equipment that can be used and it will determine the construction schedule.

 Of course visiting the project site often also provides an opportunity to meet the client or their team.
 Meeting those involved with the construction project enables relationships to form and provides a sense of who they are and what’s important to them.
 In construction it’s important to know your clients.
 It could save you.